guides

 Pattern: per-frame perception → policy gate#

-For perception-heavy pipelines (autonomous driving, agricultural row following, surgical autonomy), you may run the classifier every frame and only re-issue tokens when the cited OIL category changes.
-This reduces cloud QPS without sacrificing correctness:
+For perception-heavy pipelines (autonomous driving, agricultural row following, surgical autonomy) you may run the classifier every frame and re-issue tokens only when the cited OI category changes.
+This caps cloud QPS without sacrificing correctness:

-When the classifier shifts the OIL category — e.g. from OIL-2002 (lane keeping) to OIL-2005 (lane change) — a fresh token is required.
-This is by design: the new category may have a different policy, different safe-default, different operator approval requirement.
+When the classifier shifts the OI category — e.g. OI-2001 (lane change) replacing OI-2003 (mission planning) — a fresh token is required by design: the new category may carry a different policy, safe-default, or approval requirement.

-For agents whose intent is perception-determined (the model output IS the intent), pass a fingerprint of the relevant tensor as a parameter:
+For agents whose intent is perception-determined, carry a fingerprint of the relevant tensor as a parameter so the decision is replayable:

-The fingerprint goes into the audit chain so you can replay the decision later — critical for safety reviews of ML-driven autonomy.
+The fingerprint lands in the audit chain so you can replay the decision later — critical for safety reviews of ML-driven autonomy.

 Snapshotting state#